harleydutton/tabula-rasa/sections/character/Identification Information.md

 -   Player: The player's name
 -   Setting: The name of the character's setting
 -   Story: The name of the story the character was in

+These things go on your sheet to keep you and your storyteller sane in real life.
+You can omit these things if you like but it is not recommended and I already carved out some space on the sheet for it.

+- Name: The character's name
+- Player: The player's name
+- Setting: The name of the character's setting
+- Story: The name of the story the character was in
+- Concept:
+- character points: group + individual - spent = current